brooksvb/codepath-io-sanitization/README.md

 Describe any challenges encountered while building the app.

-- I wish I could have figured out a better way to structure sanitization so that I didn't have to change anything in each page
+- I wish I could have figured out a better way to structure sanitization so that I didn't have to change anything in each page.
+- I figured out that the best place to sanitize an object was in the db_fetch_assoc.
+This would have prevented a lot of work if I started with this approach.

 ## License